sharikjavid/kotto/README.md

 kotto run --trace hello.ts
 ```

-This will display a trace log of actions taken by the LLM.
-Like many other tools, kotto asks the LLM backend to
+This will display a trace log of actions taken by the LLM along with (in dimmed text) the model's explanation for the
-justify the reasoning behind an action choice - and that reasoning is displayed in dimmed text above each action.
+choice.

 ### Type is context